Is Gas Giving You Chest Pain? Here’s What You Should Know

 Why it works:

-Carom seeds contain thymol which improves digestion and relieves trapped gas.
+Carom seeds contain thymol which improves digestion and relieves trapped gas, easing pain that may lead to bloating and loose motion.

 2. Jeera (Cumin) Water